A little bit of background

 There is so much going on in Hastings and St Leonards that sometimes I dream of moving to London for a quieter life.

-16 years ago, I moved ‘Over From Brighton’, and I’ve watched the town change.
+In April 2002, I moved ‘Over From Brighton’, and I’ve watched the town change.
 Whilst each wave of incomers likes to think that they are bringing culture to a stony beach, they are just adding another layer to the history.
 I love stories of the pioneering creatives of the ’70s and ’80s – the barefoot saxophonist Min who played with the Jazz Caverners, Huggy Leaver who led the Teen Beats and somehow avoided death by overdose (unlike many of the Hastings punks), and Fiona Pitt-Kethley, the erotic poet who fled from St Leonards in 2002 for a warmer life in Spain.

 In 1990, Jonathan Meades presented a TV series called In Search of Bohemia which celebrates the extraordinary character of our town – the unfinished architecture inhabited by artists like Mick and Trish Rooney, Laetitia Yhap and Angie Braven and Gus Cummins.
 You can find Jonathan Meades’ praise song to Hastings on YouTube.

 All these people, and more, contributed to our town – and continue to.
 They paint and write and sing and invent Festivals and commemorate dead fishermen with drinking games and daft tournaments.
 Hastings is a town which has always made its own entertainment – rich veins of improvised music, graffiti, illuminated bike rides and fancy-dress parties.